MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-attachment-control.md

 ## View attachments on other entity forms

-When you add the **Attachment Control** component to other entity forms such as Account or Customer, agents can only view and download attachments.
+When you add the **Attachment Control** component to other entity forms such as Account or Contact, agents can only view and download attachments that are uploaded through notes or email.
+They can't upload attachments directly to other entity records.
 The following actions are applicable:

-- Agents can view attachments for saved records only.
+- Agents can only view attachments for an entity record that's saved.
+When agents create a new entity record, before they save the record, attachments aren't displayed.

    :::image type="content" source="media/new-entity-create-mini.png" alt-text=" create record for an entity form" lightbox="media/new-entity-create.png":::